zendframework/zf2-documentation/docs/languages/en/tutorials/quickstart.di.rst

 and .Net (where there is an application layer with in-memory object storage.)

 To mitigate this shortcoming, ``Zend\Di`` has several features built in capable of pre-compiling the most expensive tasks that surround dependency injection.
-It is worth noting that the ``RuntimeDefition``, which is used by default, is the **only** definition that does lookups on-demand.
+It is worth noting that the ``RuntimeDefinition``, which is used by default, is the **only** definition that does lookups on-demand.
 The rest of the ``Definition`` objects are capable of being aggregated and stored to disk in a very performant way.